pachterlab/gget/docs/src/en/mutate.md

 If k > total length of the sequence, the entire sequence will be kept.

 `-mc` `--mut_column`
-Name of the column containing the mutations to be performed in 'mutations'.
+Name of the column containing the mutations to be performed in `mutations`.
 Default: 'mutation'.

 `-mic` `--mut_id_column`
-Name of the column containing the IDs of each mutation in 'mutations'.
+Name of the column containing the IDs of each mutation in `mutations`.
 Default: 'mut_ID'.

 `-sic` `--seq_id_column`
-Name of the column containing the IDs of the sequences to be mutated in 'mutations'.
+Name of the column containing the IDs of the sequences to be mutated in `mutations`.
 Default: 'seq_ID'.

 `-o` `--out`
 Path to output FASTA file containing the mutated sequences, e.g., 'path/to/output_fasta.fa'.